AdobeDocs/federated-audience-composition.en/help/compositions/activities/deduplication.md

 exl-id: 55db2461-fcfb-4284-9ab7-7cb01071ed1c
 ---
 # Deduplication {#deduplication}

->[!CONTEXTUALHELP]
->id="dc_orchestration_deduplication_fields"
->title="Fields to identify duplicates"
->abstract="In the **[!UICONTROL Fields to identify duplicates]** section, select the **[!UICONTROL Add attribute]** button to specify the fields for which the identical values allow the duplicates to be identified, such as: email address, first name, last name, etc. The order of the fields allows you to specify those to process first."

->[!CONTEXTUALHELP]
->id="dc_orchestration_deduplication"
->title="Deduplication activity"
->abstract="The **Deduplication** activity allows you to delete duplicates in the results of the inbound activities.
-It is mostly used following targeting activities, and before activities that allow the use of targeted data."

->[!CONTEXTUALHELP]
->id="dc_orchestration_deduplication_complement"
->title="Generate a complement"
->abstract="You can generate an additional outbound transition with the remaining population, which was excluded as a duplicate.
-To do this, toggle on the **[!UICONTROL Generate complement]** option"

->[!CONTEXTUALHELP]
->id="dc_orchestration_deduplication_settings"
->title="Deduplication settings"
->abstract="To delete duplicates in the incoming data, define the deduplication method in the fields below.
-By default, only one record is kept.
-You should also select the deduplication mode based on an expression or an attribute.
-By default, the record to keep out of the duplicates is randomly selected."

 The **Deduplication** activity allows you to delete duplicates in the result(s) of the inbound activities, for example duplicated profiles in the recipient list.
 The **Deduplication** activity is generally used following targeting activities, and before activities that allow the use of targeted data.